Consensys/secureum-diligence-bootcamp/day1/exercise3/README.md

 2. We can move into the `Release` state only from the `Locked` state.
 Only the `buyer` can do this move.

 Express the above 2 annotations as `#if_succeeds`s on the whole contract.
-Note that you may need more than 2 annotations to express this.

 You should confirm that you can instrument and test your code.